Theory dependence of black hole interior reconstruction and the extended strong subadditivity: The setup

 where $R$ is the Ricci scalar of the spacetime $\mathcal{M}$, $K$ is the trace of the extrinsic curvature of the boundary $\partial \mathcal{M}$, $\phi_b$ is the boundary value of the dilaton field and $\ell_{AdS}$ is the AdS radius which we will set to 1.
-The specific manner in which $\partial\mathcal{M}$ is carved out of pure AdS$_2$ will be called a {\it cutout}.
-This cutout is responsible for breaking the diffeomorphism invariance of the $S_0$ and is intimately connected to the AdS$_2$ bulk dynamics.
-Below we will show what cutout gives rise to a black hole solution.
-It is important to note that $I _{\text{CFT}}$ does not couple to dilaton $\phi$.
-Consequently its bulk equations of motion due to $\delta _{\phi }S$ variation give $R = -2$ and hence the geometry is locally that of AdS$_2$.
+Also, $G_{N}$ is the Newton's constant and $\phi_0$ is a constant that sets the extremal entropy to be $\frac{\phi_0}{4G_N}$.
+The specific manner in which $\partial\mathcal{M}$ is carved out of pure AdS$_2$ is responsible for breaking the reparametrization symmetry and it gives rise to non-trivial bulk dynamics \cite{Maldacena:2016upp}.
+It is important to note that $I _{\text{CFT}_1}$ does not couple to dilaton $\phi$.
+Consequently the theory satisfies the constraint $R = -2$ and hence the geometry is locally same as that of pure AdS$_2$.